paulinasg/personal-site/README.md

 - after a long time playing around with figma, I am finally getting into the coding!

 ## current status 📚
-- just implemented CSS media qeuries to adjust for different screen sizes1
+- just implemented CSS media qeuries to adjust for different screen sizes!
 - keeping it simple, learning about animations in CSS